-- 1. This version of the guidance supersedes those in place during the 2021/22 academic year to date, and reflects the change in the balance of risks following the emergence of the Omicron variant.
-It sets out that local authorities and schools should continue to apply the mitigations that are currently in place, as well as reintroducing some measures that had previously been relaxed. - 2.
+- 1. This version of the guidance supersedes those in place during the 2021/22 academic year to date.
+Following greater evidence and awareness regarding the risks and impacts of the Omicron variant, it reverses some of the enhanced measures introduced in December 2021 and provides minor amends elsewhere.
+In particular, it adjusts measures in a manner that aims to support wellbeing, learning and teaching.
+It sets out that local authorities and schools should continue to apply all those mitigations that remain in place. - 2.
+The First Minister announced on 18 January 2022 that the remaining statutory measures in response to Omicron would be lifted.
+We are now in a situation where restrictions on wider society have been relaxed.
+Read more: www.gov.scot/coronavirus. - 3.
 The Advisory Sub-group on Education and Children's Issues ('the sub-group') as well as senior clinicians have provided advice on these changes based upon the latest clinical and public health assessment of the situation.
-Following that advice, Ministers decided that strengthening mitigations at this stage is important and necessary as part of a society-wide drive to minimise transmission. - 3.
-All children, young people and staff should continue to implement and strictly observe these mitigations. - 4.
-This guidance was updated on 5 January 2022 to reflect further changes to self-isolation policy that will take effect from 6 January 2022. - 5.
-Key changes to previous iterations of the guidance that have been introduced from 17 December 2021 are: - A strengthened approach to minimising contacts, primarily through the reintroduction of groupings where practicable indoors (paras 26-28) - Tightened restrictions on school visitors, including a return to parent councils and other activities being precluded from operating on the school estate (para 29-36) - Updated guidance on the required approach to ventilation and CO2 monitoring, including clarification of some key points based on user feedback (paras 37-46) - Updated text on asymptomatic testing, specifically the processes to be followed when distributing test kits (paras 47-53) - A revised approach to self-isolation for high risk contacts from 6 January 2022, taking account of the latest expert advice and progress with the booster programme (paras 54 to 94) - An update to guidance on school visits and trips in order to reflect the above 'in school' mitigations (paras 95-97) - Updated information on vaccination eligibility following JCVI advice (paras 115 to 120) - A requirement that schools and local authorities continue to provide essential in-person support for particular groups (including vulnerable children and young people) in the event of temporary school closures at a local level (Annex A, para 193) - Minor updates across the annexes to bring material up to date - 6.
-Local authorities and schools should implement these changes as soon as is practicable from the start of the January term in line with local circumstances.
-In addition, as advised by the subgroup, attention should be paid to maximum compliance with all current measures (such as appropriate physical distancing, one-way systems, asymptomatic testing, and the correct use of face-coverings) to help to reduce transmission.
+Consistent with previous advice, the sub-group acted on the principles that: i) mitigations in schools should be retained for no longer than is necessary based on the state of the epidemic and evidence about risk, and ii) that there should be a presumption against placing a greater restriction on children and young people than on the rest of society as the vaccination programme progresses.
+Following that advice, Ministers decided that lifting some of the mitigations at this stage is important and necessary as part of a wider shift in the approach across society. - 4.
+All children, young people and staff should continue to implement and strictly observe these mitigations. - 5.
+Key changes to previous iterations of the guidance include: - Adjustment of the approach to minimising contacts, including easing the need for groupings indoors (paras 24-25) - Ease the restrictions on school visitors, including a return to parent councils and other activities that were temporarily precluded from operating on the school estate (para 26-32) - Ease the restrictions on school visits and trips in order to reflect wider mitigations across society (paras 33-35) - Remove the requirement for staggered timetables (start, finish, break etc) (para 37) - Appropriate edits across the annexes A and E to ensure consistency with the above. - 6.
+Local authorities and schools should implement these changes as soon as is practicable in line with local circumstances.
+In addition, as advised by the sub-group, attention should be paid to maximum compliance with all current measures (such as appropriate physical distancing, one-way systems, asymptomatic testing, and the correct use of face-coverings) to help to reduce transmission.